Azellic/370CalendarGroupProject/README.md

  - java --module-path javaFXWindows\lib --add-modules javafx.controls,javafx.fxml -jar 370project.jar

  Notes:
- - The database will be created on inital startup.
+ - The database will be created on initial startup.
 All data will be saved and to exit the program you can just click the x.
  - At any point you can delete the database from the directory.
 Although all data will be lost.
-To get it back just restart the program.
+ - Starting the program again as normal will create a new blank database
+ - Deleting the database will result in all data being lost.

 Testing:
  - A great portion of the product was tested by inspection.
 For what wasn't tested by inspection the only way to use the tests